Geotab Helps Reduce Fleet Risk with New AI-Powered GO Focus Pro Dash Cam

 About Geotab

 Geotab is a global leader in connected vehicle and asset management solutions, with headquarters in Oakville, Ontario and Atlanta, Georgia.
 Our mission is to make the world safer, more efficient, and sustainable.
 We leverage advanced data analytics and AI to transform fleet performance and operations, reducing cost and driving efficiency.
 Backed by top data scientists and engineers, we serve approximately 100,000 global customers, processing 100 billion data points daily from more than 5 million vehicle subscriptions.
-Geotab is trusted by Fortune 500 organizations, mid-sized fleets, and the largest public sector fleets in the world, including the US Federal government.
-Committed to data security and privacy, we hold FIPS 140-3 and FedRAMP authorizations.
+Geotab is trusted by Fortune 500 organisations, mid-sized fleets, and the largest public sector fleets in the world, including the US Federal government.
+Committed to data security and privacy, we hold FIPS 140-3 and FedRAMP authorisations.
 Our open platform, ecosystem of outstanding partners, and Geotab Marketplace deliver hundreds of fleet-ready third-party solutions.
 This year, we're celebrating 25 years of innovation.
-Learn more at www.geotab.com and follow us on LinkedIn or visit Geotab News and Views.
+Learn more at www.geotab.com/uk and follow us on LinkedIn or visit our blog.

 GEOTAB and GEOTAB MARKETPLACE are registered trademarks of Geotab Inc. in Canada, the United States and/or other countries.